Y-Shcheholskyy/graalpy.github.io/index.md

   <div class="container">
     <div class="home__overview-text">
       <h5>
-        GraalPy is a Python 3.10 compliant runtime.
+        GraalPy is a Python 3.10 compliant runtime that has first class support for embedding into Java.
-        It is already compatible with many machine learning and data science libraries from the rich Python ecosystem and more are being added.
+        It is already compatible with many machine learning and data science libraries from the rich Python ecosystem and more are being worked on.

         GraalPy uses state-of-the-art JIT and GC of the GraalVM project to speed up Python code at runtime.
         When C extensions are involved, GraalPy closely matches CPython performance.